-- Land assets are generally not depreciated - Operational buildings are typically depreciated over 30 to 60 years useful lives, depending upon the particular asset and an estimate of the asset life from the Council's valuer - Car Parks over 20-years or lifetime agreed with the Council's valuer - Vehicles, Plant and Equipment are depreciated over 5 to 7 years as appropriate - Infrastructure Assets are depreciated over a period of up to 25 years, depending upon the particular asset and as estimate of the asset life from the Council's valuer. - Surplus assets will have lives based upon the type of asset eg. Buildings 30 to 60 years, land indefinite lifespans.
+- Land assets are generally not depreciated - Operational buildings are typically depreciated over 30 to 60 years useful lives, depending upon the particular asset and an estimate of the asset life from the Council's valuer - Car Parks over 20-years or lifetime agreed with the Council's valuer - Vehicles, Plant and Equipment are depreciated over 5 to 7 years as appropriate - Surplus assets will have lives based upon the type of asset eg. Buildings 30 to 60 years, land indefinite lifespans.
 Useful economic lives will be agreed with the valuer. - Heritage and Community Assets are not depreciated